Wait, no, because you'd have to give your friend $20 for wifin', he wouldn't have lost anything you'd have to compensate

 Jay's being chased cross country by things he can't explain.
 One of those things has come into his room and has attacked him another time before that.
 So, why would he give his real name to a girl he just met?
 Right after losing 7 months of memory and her being a complete stranger?

-I think at that point he just wants to trust somehow, anyone and is willing to give a little personal information just to get anyone on his side.
+I think at that point he just wants to trust someone, anyone and is willing to give a little personal information just to get anyone on his side.
 Not the BRIGHTEST idea, granted...

 Actually, I had the opposite Headscratchers: he should have trusted her more.
 In the situation he's in, he's going to have to take some risks if he doesn't want to just keep running.
 Besides, whoever (or whatever) he's running from can already track him down no matter how much he runs, so them knowing his full name isn't going to make much difference.

 Troy's own interpretation of J might help understand this: He basically mentioned that J is something of an introvert.
 He simply isn't terribly sociable or talkative.
 While it would be logical for him to trust Jessica more, we tend to regress to our core instincts at times of crisis.